Mechanical Keyboard Brand: A 2025 Buying Guide

 Razer is synonymous with gaming culture.
 They are innovators, often developing their own proprietary optical and mechanical switches that promise faster actuation and greater durability.
 Their Chroma RGB lighting is arguably the most advanced and widely supported in the industry.

-• Best for: Gamers who prioritize speed, cutting-edge switch technology, and extensive RGB customization.
+• Best for: Gamers who prioritize speed, modern switch technology, and extensive RGB customization.

 • Pros: Fast and responsive proprietary switches, market-leading RGB ecosystem.